The music is called Busy City from a group called TrackTribe.

 When starting out, building a failure hierarchy four levels deep for all your asset classes is a lot of effort.
 Consider starting off with a good set of problem codes for each failure class and capturing the root cause and remedy as text.
 Later you can then review the text to see what sort of cause codes and remedy codes you might create.
 When you do expand to a 3rd or 4th level consider doing this for each failure class in turn starting with the asset classes that contain your critical assets.
 For some failure classes you may never add cause and remedy levels, or you may have only a cause level and only the most common causes of failure, not a complete set.
 You need to be practical how you approach building the failure hierarchies.

 If you or your client is in the Petroleum, Petrochemical or Natural Gas sectors then there is an ISO standard ISO 14224:2016 for both equipment classifications (two levels) and failure hierarchies.
-If you are using the Maximo Oil & Gas Industry Solution these are available for download from the List tab of the Organizations (Oil) application.
+If you are using the Maximo Oil & Gas Industry Solution these are available for download from the List tab of the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More (Oil) application.
 They are not available in the add-on Maximo Health, Safety and Environment Manager (HSE).

 Work Order Failure Reports

-There is a failure class field in both the Assets and Locations applications, for locations it is only locations of type OPERATING where the failure class can be entered.
+There is a failure class field in both the Assets and Locations applications, for A physical place where assets exist and where work can be performed.
+More it is only locations of type OPERATING where the failure class can be entered.
 If you have created failure classes, remember I said if you do one thing then you ought to create failure classes, then you should indicate for your assets which failure class they belong to.
 Similarly for locations, although not all locations will have a failure class, probably only the locations at the leaf nodes in the primary hierarchy.

 If there is no asset, then the failure class will be derived from the location.
 If the location has a failure class but the asset’s failure class is null, then the location’s failure class will be used.